black-duck/sos/README.md

 sos
 ===

-Submerged Operations of Survival is post apocalyptic 2d video game created for ludum dare 29.
+Submerged Operations of Survival is a post apocalyptic 2d video game created for ludum dare 29.